You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 Seeing a rat in the daytime is not uncommon, especially in urban areas where they are regularly disturbed.

-Just because you have seen a rat in the day, it does not mean there is an infestation, but it is a situation that should be monitored, especially if you have seen rats in the garden during the day.
+Just because you have seen a rat in the day does not mean there is an infestation, but it is a situation that should be monitored, especially if you have seen rats in the garden during the day.

 Then you should reach out to your neighbors to see if they have seen rats too.
-If they have noticed rats in the garden, then it could be indicative of an issue that needs addressing.
+If they have noticed rats in the garden, it could indicate an issue that needs addressing.

 Why Is There A Rat In My Garden In Daylight?